Power of attorney solicitors

-A power of attorney allows you to appoint someone you trust, possibly a family member or friend, to act on your behalf if you become unable to manage your affairs.
+A Power of Attorney allows you to appoint someone you trust, possibly a family member or friend, to act on your behalf if you become unable to manage your affairs.
 For family members and friends, being granted power of attorney allows them to deal with banks, lawyers, care homes, and the government on your behalf.
-Without a power of attorney being in place, making legal decisions can be a difficult, expensive, not to mention stressful, process.
+Without a Power of Attorney being in place, making legal and welfare decisions can be a difficult, expensive, not to mention stressful, process.

 If someone has already lost capacity without a Power of Attorney being in place a Guardianship order is necessary.
 In these circumstances, a court will decide on the most appropriate person to be appointed as Guardian to act in the best interests of the adult with incapacity.

 A Guardianship order authorises someone to act and make decisions on behalf of an adult with incapacity on a long term on-going basis.
 The court also decides how long a Guardianship order can last.
 On average these tend to be for three years and can be renewed.

 We can help you decide whether a Guardianship order is the best course of action and, where it is, to prepare for the court action.

 If you were to become incapacitated for any reason, such as through an accident or illness, or you are out of the country for an extended period of time, it would allow someone you have authorised to act on your behalf in financial or welfare matters, or both.

 Some common reasons to grant a Power of Attorney include:

 - Disability – something which may affect your health and restrict your ability to make decisions in the future, either temporarily or indefinitely

 - Suffering from a cognitive ability illness – such as dementia, including Alzheimer’s, Parkinson’s, depression or schizophrenia